 A preexisting injury or medical condition refers to injury or condition that you suffered prior to the injury for which you are currently filing a lawsuit.
 In this situation, you are required to disclose the presence of any preexisting injury.
-Having a preexisting injury or condition won’t keep you from recovering damages when you file a personal injury claim but it is considered when calculating an award for damages and may impact the value of your claim.
+Having a preexisting injury or condition won’t keep you from recovering damages when you file a personal injury claim in Norfolk but it is considered when calculating an award for damages and may impact the value of your claim.

 While any injury or condition that existed before you sustained new injuries can be considered a preexisting medical condition, the most important in a personal injury case are those that affect or interact with the new injuries.
 These are a few common examples of preexisting injuries: